yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

   - `"paramMap"`: A JSON object containing the parameters related to the specific `Stage` or `DataGenerator`.

-Combining the format requirements above, an example configuration file is as follows.
+Combining the format requirements above, the example configuration in `./examples/benchmark-example-conf.json` is as follows.

 ```json
 {